Image 1 of 5

 16mm Tactile Filmmaking

-Step into the world of experimental cinema through the lens of direct animation and tactile filmmaking.
+Step into the world of experimental cinema through the lens of direct animation and tactile filmmaking — with a twist!

-This immersive, hands-on workshop introduces you to one of the most expressive and physical forms of analog filmmaking—where you create moving images without a camera.
+This immersive, hands-on workshop introduces you to one of the most expressive and physical forms of analog filmmaking: creating moving images without a camera.
+Participants will learn to manipulate 16mm film stock using paint, ink, collage, and scratching tools to produce vibrant, one-of-a-kind works of “painted motion.”

 What You’ll Create: Each participant will leave with a digitized version of their finished 16mm film and a group trailer featuring original music—a cinematic keepsake of your analog exploration.